nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

    [user@host ~]#
    ```

-   If it happens that you entered more than 4 passwords, something wrong might have happened (wrong password entered, password minimal requirements not met, accidentally pressed enter or Ctrl+C).
-If this is the case, close that session and start over again.
+   **If it happens that you entered more than 4 passwords, something wrong might have happened (wrong password entered, password minimal requirements not met, accidentally pressed enter or Ctrl+C).
+If this is the case, close that session and start over again.**

-   **NOTE:** The NeSI password policy is:
-   - 12 character minimum
-   - minimum of 2 character types

 7. You are now ready to move on to setting up two factor authentication